grince/civicrm-user-guide/docs/appendices/glossary.md

 ## Payment Processor

 A company (usually a third party) appointed by a merchant to handle credit card transactions for merchant banks.
 A payment processor is required to handle online transactions through a system such as **CiviCRM**.

 ## Permissions

 Allow you to limit access for different users to different parts of the system.

-## Personal Campaign Pages
+## Persönliche Kampagnenseiten

 A feature of **CiviCRM** that can be enable to allow **constituents** to create their own fundraising pages.

 ## PHP

 The programming language in which the majority of **CiviCRM** is written.

 ## Ping

 Sending and receiving small amounts of data to and from a server; often used to measure the response time across the network.

 ## Point Person